 7. Between 10 October 2014 and 21 May 2015, you did not inform the Police and/or Probation Services that Child B was living in the family home on a permanent basis;

-8. You did not record an analysis of the potential risk to Child A and Child B in the Single Assessment;
+8. On or around 12 January 2015, you did not record an analysis of the potential risk to Child A and Child B in the Single Assessment;

-9. You did not record the following in the case notes for Child A and Child B:
+9. You did not record the following on the case file for Child A and Child B:

 a) Your visit to Child B on 8 October 2014;